alwynallan/redoubler/host_linux/README.md

 ```
 Again, the REDOUBLER is listed as card 1.

-To record some data from the redoubler we refer to it as hw:1,0 where the first
+To record some data from the REDOUBLER we refer to it as hw:1,0 where the first
 number is the card #.
 In this case
 ```
 $ arecord -f dat -D hw:1,0 -d 10 > sample.wav